fan2/FuturismSchedule/network/Kerberos/Kerberos.md

 本篇节选自《[Authentication and Identification In Depth](https://developer.apple.com/library/content/documentation/Security/Conceptual/AuthenticationAndAuthorizationGuide/Authentication/Authentication.html#//apple_ref/doc/uid/TP40011200-CH4-SW1)》的 Common Types of Authentication|Kerberos，做了部分阅读笔记，翻译注解了认证流程细节，补充了交叉参考配图。
 先为自己留个坑，后面有空再完整翻译。

+> **[SSO](https://en.wikipedia.org/wiki/Single_sign-on)** *shares* centralized authentication servers that all other applications and systems use for authentication purposes and combines this with techniques to ensure that users *do not* have to actively enter their credentials *more than once*. ——WiKi
+>
+> **[Kerberos](https://en.wikipedia.org/wiki/Kerberos_%28protocol%29)** is a computer network authentication protocol that works on the basis of '*tickets*' to allow nodes communicating over a non-secure network to *prove their identity to one another* in a secure manner. ——WiKi

 ## Concepts
-> [Kerberos](https://en.wikipedia.org/wiki/Kerberos_%28protocol%29) is a computer network authentication protocol that works on the basis of 'tickets' to allow nodes communicating over a non-secure network to prove their identity to one another in a secure manner.

 In Greek mythology, Kerberos was the three-headed dog that guarded the gates of Hades.
 In computer security, Kerberos is an industry-standard protocol created by the Massachusetts Institute of Technology (MIT) to provide **authentication** over a network.

 Kerberos is a *symmetric-key*, *server-based* protocol that is widely used in Macintosh, Windows, and UNIX networks.
 Kerberos has been integrated into OS X since OS X v10.1.
 Kerberos is highly secure, and unlike some other shared secret, private-key methods, it can be used for `one-to-many` and `many-to-many` communications as well as `one-to-one`.
 Kerberos achieves this ability by storing all users’ passwords in a ***central location***, the *directory server*.
 Kerberos can be used for any number of users and servers on a network.